The Truth about Dentures

 You may be wondering why an upper denture is designed to cover your palate.
 When the palate is covered, a suction-effect is created.
 This helps keep the upper denture stable but also, as mentioned, it compromises the taste buds in denture wearers.
 The taste sensors located in the palate of the mouth are covered and don’t come in contact with your food.

-A major benefit of the TeethXpress dental implant procedure is that your palate is not covered up.
+A major benefit of the TeethXpress full mouth dental implant procedure is that your palate is not covered up.
 This allows individuals to fully appreciate savory meals and favorite beverages.

 Dentures frequently alter speech patterns

 The enunciation of certain words and phrases can trip you up if you wear a denture.
 Many people who wear dentures find themselves having to talk slower than normal so that they can speak clearly, as mentioned in this Super Poligrip video.
 Denture wearers often recognize annoying clicking and whistling in their speech.

 Using a denture adhesive may help denture wearers improve the function of a denture while speaking.
 This is because a denture is a relatively bulky piece of acrylic material and placing it in a person’s mouth takes up a significant amount of space.
 This will usually affect a person’s pronunciation of several words.

 Fortunately, since 2010, major denture adhesives brands like Super Poligrip no longer include poisonous levels of the zinc ingredient.
 Some speaking challenges can be influenced by the quality of the denture design and the craftsmanship of the dental laboratory where the denture was manufactured.

 Some dental laboratories are more skilled than others.
 Regardless, most denture patients will experience compromised speech at least until they can overcome this limitation with practice and linguistic modification.